EssVisionAB/document-web-public-api/README.md

 ## Virtual folder:

-Display list of documents in published folders with category as root folder name.
-Url must be extended with category and type, in that case tags are ignored.
+Display a list of documents in all published folders filtered by their category (which is displayed as root folder name).
+Url must be extended with category and type (the publish type by wich documents are filterd), in that case tags and folderId are ignored.

 &category=SOME_CATEGORY (from lookup) &type=PUBLISH_TYPE (all, approved or public)